-Wells Fargo Advisor is one of the nation’s largest full-service retail investment companies and a non-bank affiliate of Wells Fargo & Company.
+Wells Fargo Advisors is one of the nation’s largest full-service retail investment companies and a non-bank affiliate of Wells Fargo & Company.
 In contrast to many other firms in the industry, we focus on supporting the client-advisor relationship rather than the client-firm relationship.
 We believe this philosophy clearly sets us apart from our peers.

 We serve individuals and businesses in all areas of investment planning, including but not limited to: